pryley/blackbar/readme.txt

 Requires at least: 4.0.0
 Requires PHP: 5.4.0
 Tested up to: 4.9
-Stable tag: 1.1.0
+Stable tag: 1.2.0
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 Black Bar is a Debug Bar for WordPress developers.
-It collects and displays errors, executed queries, globals, templates (if using the [Castor Framework](https://github.com/geminilabs/castor-framework)), and provides a profiler.
+It collects and displays errors, executed queries, globals, theme templates, and provides a profiler.

 == Description ==